Farkhadov95/Farkhadov95/README.md

 - 👋 Hi, my name is Amir Farkhadov and this is my GitHub page.
 - 👀 Here I store my finished projects and some (not all) projects that I am currently working on.
 To know more visit my CV website: https://far-amir.vercel.app
-- ✨ Currently, I am developing Web Applications on React using JavaScript and TypeScript languages.
+- ✨ Currently, I am developing Web Applications with React using JavaScript and TypeScript languages.
 - Languages I know: JavaScript, Kotlin, Java, Python.